awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-host-management.md

 1. Choose **Host management**, and then choose **Next**\.

-1. In the **Configuration options** section, choose the options you want to allow for your configuration\.
+1. In the **Configuration options** section, choose the options that you want to allow for your configuration\.

-   If you choose the **Update Systems Manager \(SSM\) Agent** option, then Systems Manager automatically checks every two weeks for a new version of the agent\.
+   If you choose the **Update Systems Manager \(SSM\) Agent every two weeks** option, then Systems Manager automatically checks every two weeks for a new version of the agent\.
 If there is a new version, then Systems Manager automatically updates the agent on your instance to the latest released version\.
 We encourage you to choose this option to ensure that your instances are always running the most up\-to\-date version of SSM Agent\.
 For more information about SSM Agent, including information about how to manually install the agent, see [Working with SSM Agent](ssm-agent.md)\.

-   If you choose the **Collect inventory from your instances** option, Quick Setup configures collection for the following types of metadata:
+   If you choose the **Collect inventory from your instances every 30 minutes** option, Quick Setup configures collection for the following types of metadata:
-   + **AWS components**: EC2 driver, agents, versions, and more\.
+   + **AWS components** – EC2 driver, agents, versions, and more\.
-   + **Applications**: Application names, publishers, versions, and more\.
+   + **Applications** – Application names, publishers, versions, and more\.
-   + **Instance details**: System name, operating system \(OS\) name, OS version, last boot, DNS, domain, work group, OS architecture, and more\.
+   + **Instance details** – System name, operating system \(OS\) name, OS version, last boot, DNS, domain, work group, OS architecture, and more\.
-   + **Network configuration**: IP address, MAC address, DNS, gateway, subnet mask, and more\.
+   + **Network configuration** – IP address, MAC address, DNS, gateway, subnet mask, and more\.
-   + **Services**: Name, display name, status, dependent services, service type, start type, and more \(Windows Server instances only\)\.
+   + **Services** – Name, display name, status, dependent services, service type, start type, and more \(Windows Server instances only\)\.
-   + **Windows roles**: Name, display name, path, feature type, installed state, and more \(Windows Server instances only\)\.
+   + **Windows roles** – Name, display name, path, feature type, installed state, and more \(Windows Server instances only\)\.
-   + **Windows updates**: Hotfix ID, installed by, installed date, and more \(Windows Server instances only\)\.
+   + **Windows updates** – Hotfix ID, installed by, installed date, and more \(Windows Server instances only\)\.

    For more information about Inventory, a capability of AWS Systems Manager, see [AWS Systems Manager Inventory](systems-manager-inventory.md)\.